 Aparigraha / Non-greed or non-hoarding

-So this was my personal translation on Patanjali’s yoga sutras in relation to self-care in today’s world.
+This was my personal translation on Patanjali’s yoga sutras in relation to self-care in today’s world.
 I hope that you found it inspiring and informative just as I did writing it.
 I would love to hear what your thoughts are, so feel free to comment below and share with your community if you think they’d benefit from this blog post too.
 Part two which is about the Niyamas (positive responsibilities or observances) can be read here.